 This might seem like a simple step that doesn’t take any consideration.
 After all, can’t you just tell students to break into groups?
 Well, you can, but often this takes a long time, and students might end up grouping up based on social ties that will have them chatting rather than focusing.
 It can also bring social anxieties to the surface for other students, leaving them overwhelmed before the activity begins.

-Instead, taking a few minutes to think about how to divide students into group can go a long way toward making sure that they accomplish all you hope they do once they get there.
+Instead, taking a few minutes to think about how to divide students into groups can go a long way toward making sure that they accomplish all you hope they do once they get there.
 Here are four considerations and methods for grouping students effectively.

 You could have a list of themes from the topic and have students individually consider each one before deciding what theme best fits their perspective.
-Students who are working on a longer term project like a research paper can write their topic on a sheet of paper where you then group them based on overlap.
+Students who are working on a longer-term project like a research paper can write their topic on a sheet of paper where you then group them based on overlap.

+If all you really need is just to get them into groups, think about ways to bring content into the grouping.
 The hidden advantage of these grouping activities based on content is that they also help activate prior knowledge before the activity begins.